 Ste.
 Genevieve in Ste.
 Genevieve County, Missouri — The American Midwest (Upper Plains)

 Location.
-37° 58.752′ N, 90° 2.81′ W. Marker is in Ste.
+37° 58.729′ N, 90° 2.756′ W. Marker is in Ste.
 Genevieve, Missouri, in Ste.
 Genevieve County.
-Marker is on Dubourg Place just south of Merchant Street, on the right when traveling south.
-Marker is mounted next to the main entrance of the church.
+Marker is at the intersection of 3rd Street and Market Street, on the left when traveling south on 3rd Street.
+Marker is mounted on the Old Brick House restaurant.
 Touch for map.
-Marker is at or near this postal address: 49 Dubourg Place, Sainte Genevieve MO 63670, United States of America.
+Marker is at or near this postal address: 90 3rd Street, Sainte Genevieve MO 63670, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 3, 2020.
-This page originally submitted on January 3, 2020, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 34 times since then.
-Photos: 1, 2. submitted on January 3, 2020, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.
+This page was last revised on December 14, 2019.
+This page originally submitted on December 13, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 55 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on December 13, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.